luca-bassoricci/gitlab/doc/user/group/value_stream_analytics/index.md

 - Merge requests
 - Pipelines

-## View metrics for each development stage
+## Overview metrics dashboard

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/210315) in GitLab 13.0.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/323982) in GitLab 13.12.

-Value stream analytics shows the median time spent by issues or merge requests in each development stage.
+Value stream analytics overview metrics dashboard shows key measurements of the end-to-end software workstream, with DORA metrcis of teams performance.
+Based on the filtering selected by the user, the metrics overview dashboard will automatically aggregate the metric tiles, displaying the current status of the value stream.

-To view the median time spent in each stage by a group:
+To view the overview metrics dashboard:

 1. On the top bar, select **Menu > Groups** and find your group.
 1. On the left sidebar, select **Analytics > Value stream**.